How to Play ROMs on Your TV

 The point I'm trying to get to is that I'd hate for you to spend $200 to buy one of the options I recommended in this article, only to get tired of it after its novelty wears off.
 We work hard for our money.
 So I wanted to highlight which options are 'novelty safe' - the options that still have value if the novelty for its video game emulation wears off.

-• If I convinced you to get the Nvidia Shield TV Pro, it still has use if you get tired of using it for video game emulation.
-It's one of the fastest streaming devices you could buy that supports 4K streaming!
+- If I convinced you to get the Nvidia Shield TV Pro or Apple TV, they still have use if you get tired of using them for video game emulation.
+They're the fastest streaming devices you could buy that support 4K streaming!
 Same thing goes for if you opted for the cheaper option, an Amazon Fire TV Cube.

 For any device recommended in this article, I hope you explore new games as I suggested in “Tip: Finding the Best Games”.
 Finding ways to keep these devices interesting will keep their novelty fresh and alive longer.
 I want your money well spent!